 Did you know you can appeal your late property tax bill under certain circumstances?
 Are you eligible for a property tax exemption?
 If you are concerned about the appraised (market) value of your property or feel the value of your property is unequal compared to others, these might be grounds for appeal.

-One of the quickest ways to prevent penalties, interest, and collection fees from being added to your property tax bill is by getting a property tax loan and settling the bill.
-A property tax loan works in either the temporary financial hardship “blip” or the permanent inability to carry the costs of a property.
-On the “blip” side, a property tax loan can provide that space necessary with small manageable payments.
-On the permanent side, AFIC has property tax loans without required payments for up to 24 months, providing the time you need to facilitate a sale or refinance for full market value without the worry of property tax collection issues.
-In any case, don’t ignore your property taxes!
-They won’t go away!
+The quickest way to stop penalties, interest, and collection fees from accumulating is by securing a property tax loan to settle the bill.
+Property tax loans can address both temporary financial setbacks and long-term challenges.
+If you’re facing a short-term hardship, a property tax loan offers manageable payments that provide breathing room.
+For more permanent situations, AFIC offers property tax loans with no required payments for up to 24 months, giving you time to sell or refinance at full market value without the stress of property tax collections.
+Whatever the case, don’t ignore your property taxes—they won’t go away!

 We pride ourselves on finding solutions to suit the unique needs of our clients.
 If you would like to discuss our property tax loans, please contact our experienced team at AFIC today.